SpikeInterface/spikeinterface/doc/modules/qualitymetrics/firing_rate.rst

     # Make recording, sorting and wvf_extractor object for your data.
     firing_rate = qm.compute_firing_rates(wvf_extractor)
-    # firing_rate is a dict containing the units' ID as keys,
+    # firing_rate is a dict containing the units' IDs as keys,
-    # and their firing rate across segments as values (in Hz).
+    # and their firing rates across segments as values (in Hz).

 References
 ----------